Andrew Bird: Are You Serious (2016–2018)

-On April 1, 2016, Bird released his tenth solo album, Are You Serious with Loma Vista Recordings.
-The album featured guest vocals from Fiona Apple and includes a reworked version of Bird's earlier track, "Pulaski at Night", now renamed "Pulaski".
-A total of 6 songs from the album have been released as singles as of August 2017.
+On April 1, 2016, Bird released his tenth solo album, Are You Serious, with Loma Vista Recordings.
+The album featured guest vocals from Fiona Apple and includes a reworked version of Bird's earlier track, "Pulaski at Night", renamed "Pulaski".

 Andrew Bird toured in support of Are You Serious through much of 2016 and 2017.

-He appeared in episode 14 of the Hulu series The Path, February 8, 2017, playing "Roma Fade" as part of a "private concert."
+He appeared in episode 14 of the Hulu series The Path on February 8, 2017.

-He wrote and performed the soundtrack to Lynn Sheltons 2017 film Outside In (film).
+He wrote and performed the soundtrack to Lynn Sheltons 2017 film Outside In.

 On November 2, 2018, he released the single "Bloodless" backed with "Capital Crimes".

 My Finest Work Yet (2019–present)

 On March 22, 2019, Bird released My Finest Work Yet via Loma Vista Recordings.
-Produced by Paul Butler and Bird, the album was recorded live to tape at Barefoot Studios in Los Angeles, CA, emulating the production and sound of mid-20th century jazz recordings engineered by Rudy Van Gelder.
-Featured singles included "Bloodless", "Sisyphus" and "Manifest".
-My Finest Work Yet was nominated for "Best Folk Album" at the 2019 Grammy Awards.
+Produced by Paul Butler and Bird, the album was recorded live at Barefoot Studios in Los Angeles, emulating the production and sound of mid-20th century jazz recordings engineered by Rudy Van Gelder.
+My Finest Work Yet was nominated for the 2020 Grammy Award for Best Folk Album.

-In 2019, Andrew Bird was cast for the fourth installment of Fargo, playing, "a character, written specifically for him, named 'Thurman Smutney'."
+In 2019, Andrew Bird was cast in the fourth installment of Fargo, playing, "a character, written specifically for him, named 'Thurman Smutney'."

 In 2020 he was featured in an episode of Meditative Story about the musical turning point in his life that led up to making Weather Systems, scored with original music.

 On October 30, 2020, Bird released Hark!, his first full-length Christmas-themed album.
 Six songs from the album initially appeared on an EP, also titled Hark!, which was released digitally in November 2019.

 On March 5, 2021, Bird released These 13, a collaborative album with Jimbo Mathus.

 On June 3, 2022, Bird released Inside Problems via Loma Vista Recordings.
 The album was produced by Mike Viola and recorded live by Bird with his four-piece band.
 Additional vocal overdubs were provided by Madison Cunningham.
-The same month, Bird kicked off the co-headlining Outside Problems tour with Iron & Wine, performed at outdoor venues across the United States.
+The same month, Bird started on the Outside Problems tour co-headlining with Iron & Wine, performed at outdoor venues across the United States.

-Bird collaborated with Cunningham again in 2024 on a tribute album titled Cunningham Bird—a track-by-track cover of the album Buckingham Nicks (1973) by Lindsey Buckingham and Stevie Nicks.
-Bird and Cunningham put their own spin on some of the songs, changing the harmonies and arrangements.
+Bird collaborated with Cunningham again in 2024 on a tribute album titled Cunningham Bird—a track-by-track cover of the album Buckingham Nicks (1973) by Lindsey Buckingham and Stevie Nicks with new harmonies and arrangements.

+In 2026, Bird recorded a song titled "Need Someone" for the medical drama The Pitt, alongside series composer Gavin Brivik.

+Bird celebrated the 20th anniversary of The Mysterious Production of Eggs with the Britten Sinfonia conducted by Jacomo Bairos at the Barbican, London, on February 28, 2026.